Arizona has a number of trails with minimal obstacles. Some are very easy and others are wheelchair accessible. Here are just a few of them.

 Loren Worthington produces an outstanding website for Arizona: www.accessingarizona.com

-We visited the Grand Canyon National Park in January 2010.
+Be aware that this is high country.
+The rim is nearly 7000′ above sea level.
+We visited the Grand Canyon in January.
 It was bitter cold (-6 F˚) but not very crowded.
 I was impressed how quickly the wheelchair accessible path was plowed.

 Lava Flow Trail 1 mile with a .25 mile accessible loop.